 What happens if your ex-spouse has only supervised visits with your child and the supervision center is not open?

-It happens that on occasion a parent will have severely restricted visitation with their children due to safety concerns.
+On occasion, a parent will have severely restricted visitation with their children due to safety concerns.
 In that event, supervised visitation centers step in and fulfill the role of hosting these supervised visits.
-As a result of the closings of businesses across our area, you may have run into a situation where your center is closed down and your ex-spouse’s visits cannot occur as normal.
+As a result of businesses' closings across our area, you may have run into a situation where your center is closed down, and your ex-spouse’s visits cannot occur as normal.

 What can you do in the meantime?
-Obviously you do not want your child’s safety to be put at risk.
-On the other hand, we have already established that following the court orders is what the powers that be (the Texas Supreme Court) are ordering to occur.
+Obviously, you do not want your child’s safety to be put at risk.
+On the other hand, we have already established that following the court orders is what the powers (the Texas Supreme Court) are ordering to occur.
 Is there any middle ground to a situation like this?

-As with any situation right now, if you and your ex-spouse can work out a temporary agreement that allows for visitation to occur that would be for the best.
-If a neutral location- friend, family member or even public park- can be selected as a place for possession and visitation to occur then you would be well served to do so.
-If you cannot agree, you run the risk of having your ex-spouse awarded make up time once the pandemic ends and the visitation center re-opens.
+As with any situation right now, if you and your ex-spouse can work out a temporary agreement that allows for visitation to occur, that would be for the best.
+If a neutral location- friend, family member, or even public park- can be selected as a place for possession and visitation to occur, then you would be well-served to do so.
+If you cannot agree, you run the risk of having your ex-spouse awarded to make up time once the pandemic ends and re-opens the visitation center.

 While this may not make you smile from ear to ear, it can do a couple of good things for you and your family.
 For one, it would allow your child’s schedule to stay somewhat intact.
 Think about all the changes that your child’s life has undergone in the past weeks.
 Removing visits with their other parent would only add to that list of changes.
 The other thing that it would do is limit the degree to which you have to work with your ex-spouse on modifications down the road.
 Take your medicine now rather than having to take your medicine later.

 What about child support?
 Does that still need to be paid right now?